ashleytowner/shadowdark-parser/README.md

 This tool takes the default shadowdark statblock format and converts the monster into JSON.
 It is pretty flexible in parsing, in that:

-- It doesn't require blank lines between monster abilities
+- It doesn't require blank lines between monster traits
 - It can handle monsters with no descriptions
 - It can handle monsters with variable/multiple levels (like the hydra, or elementals)
 - It can handle monsters complex monsters like the ten-eyed oracle & the tarrasque